Domiii/project-empire/README.md

           * Will try
     * F will now be "archived/reacted" to B.
     * A can see the reaction immediately in their "active/replied"
-      * A can attach an emotion to the reaction
       * A can decide to comment + archive it after talking to B the next time.
         * F will now be "archived/checked" to A.
   * Team feedback
     * everyone gets to react to feedback
     * can see reaction status of everyone in group
-    * feedback is shown in multiple places: under Project team, as well as own reflection list
+    * feedback is shown in multiple places: under Project team, as well as own feedback list
   * TODO: repeated feedback? (including a "gave up" flag)
 * Promise
   * Can make promises to individuals or project teams